Future Mobility Design Lab, UC Digital Futures

-Building and leading a globally recognized research and innovation lab at the intersection of human centered design, emerging technology, and societal impact, securing significant research funding and guiding multidisciplinary teams to shape the future of mobility, cities, and quality of life at scale.
+Founded and led a globally recognized research and innovation enterprise at the intersection of user-centered design, emerging technology, and societal impact, driving global business development, securing $2M+ in funded projects, and guiding multidisciplinary teams to deliver executive decision support for governments, Fortune 100 companies, and international partners.

 Timeline: 2021- Present